l2beat/l2beat/packages/backend/discovery/xai/arbitrum/diffHistory.md

-Generated with discovered.json: 0x326b3ac6e11929fa645abf4d1b9ac0bdec02c0cb
+Generated with discovered.json: 0xefc16d52c36703ef3d02cb440a76c6ef37559194

-# Diff at Wed, 13 Mar 2024 12:49:51 GMT:
+# Diff at Thu, 14 Mar 2024 14:56:12 GMT:

 - author: vincfurc (<10850139+vincfurc@users.noreply.github.com>)
 - comparing to: main@4f6a54f5fa748334d34176673b2c233534ce2fbc block: 181262302
-- current block number: 189956134
+- current block number: 190317868

 ## Description

 - Modified the redemption function that allows esXAI to be redeemed for XAI.
 If the user redeems before the maximum redemption period, a percentage of the esXAI will be burned.
 This modification adds that half of the would-be burned esXai amount will be minted as XAI to the esXaiBurnFoundationRecipient.

-- Added a whitelisted address.
+- Added a whitelisted address (the Referee address) to esXAI .
 Only whitelisted addresses are able to initiate esXAI token transfers.

-- Changed wasmModuleRoot
+- Changed wasmModuleRoot to orbOS version 11.

-- Added Referee4 smart contract
+- Added Referee4 smart contract.
+The referree contract allows to create new challenges, collects assertions from sentry nodes, and gives out rewards to participants of a challenge.
+This is the contract that distributes esXAI rewards for operating a sentry node.
+The role of sentry nodes is to basically verify (assert) the submitted state root after it has been submitted.
+There is no integrated way to flag an invalid state root, sentry nodes will have to raise the alarm by external means.

 ## Watched changes